hollyjalopy/d9book/book/bq.md

 This example will replace a multivalue field with some new values processing 10 nodes at a time.
-The decision to process 10 at a time is arbitrary, but be aware that the more nodes you process at a time the more chance of a batch failing.
+The decision to process 10 at a time is arbitrary, but be aware that the more nodes you process at a time, the more likely the batch will fail.

 The form example can be accessed at
 <https://d9book.ddev.site/batch-examples/batchform>

-View source at at: `web/modules/custom/batch_examples/src/Form/BatchForm.php`
+View source at: `web/modules/custom/batch_examples/src/Form/BatchForm.php`

 Here is a simple form with a button used to kick off the batch operation.